mmertdogann/kNN_Implementation/README.md

 > The given code (iris.py) has all the explanations and plots.
-> The given Jupyter notebook (IrisDataset.ipynb) has a demo at the end of the notebook.
+> The given Jupyter notebook (IrisDataset.ipynb) presents a quick demo at the last cells.
 > In the report.pdf there are detail explanations about the implementation.